vrandezo/lambda-cli/README.md

 The input can be given in the following ways:
 - in JSON: whenever it starts with ", {, or [
+- as a ZID, and then it will be loaded from the configured data path

 ## Interactive